insomnimus/wh/readme.md

 A replacement for the `which` tool.

-Wh finds files under your `$PATH` and that's all it does.
+Wh finds files under your `$PATH` or any directory you specify.

 ## Features

 -	expand glob patterns.
 -	Cross platform.
 -	Shipped with shell completions.
+-	Fast.

 ## Installation